Security 95

 Account Base Currency

-Saxo Bank has over 10 base currencies to offer.
+Saxo has over 10 base currencies to offer.
 Including EUR, USD, GBP, AUD, CAD, SGD, JPY, CHF, and CNY.

 It is important to make sure that the base currency on your account is the same one you will be using when you deposit or withdrawal.
 In this way you will be able to avoid conversion fees.